About Us

-High Country News is an independent, reader-supported nonprofit 501(c)3 media organization that covers the important issues and stories that define the Western United States.
-Our mission is to inform and inspire people to act on behalf of the West's diverse natural and human communities.
+HCN’s mission is to inform and inspire people to act on behalf of the West’s diverse natural and human communities.

 What we do

-High Country News is the nation's leading source of reporting on the Western United States.
-We publish an award-winning magazine and a popular website, along with special reports and books.
-Through in-depth reporting, High Country News covers the West’s social, political and ecological issues.
-From Alaska and the Northern Rockies to the desert Southwest, the Great Plains to the West Coast, High Country News covers 12 Western states and hundreds of Indigenous communities.
-We are an essential magazine for people who care about this region.
+High Country News is the nation’s leading source of news on the West.
+In award-winning, in-depth reportingHCN covers the most-pressing social, political and ecological issues in our region.
+From Alaska and the Northern Rockies to the desert Southwest, the Great Plains to the West Coast, HCN covers 12 Western states and hundreds of Indigenous communities, representing an essential news source for people who care about the West.

 We are a nonprofit

 High Country News’ independent research and unique voice are supported largely by our devoted readership through subscriptions and donations.
 Grant support, advertising and syndication sales make up the rest.
-Read our annual report and our 990.
+Read our annual report and our recent 990.

 Help us keep going